ndexbio/ndexutils/README.md

 Utility Scripts:

-In all scripts that have arguments <username> and <password>, these will be the username and password for the NDEx account that you are using.
+In all scripts that have arguments username and password, these will be the username and password for the NDEx account that you are using.

 upload-to-ndex.py